 Juliette Récamier was a Parisian socialite, a wife of a wealthy banker.
-Here, a 23-year-old is reclining on an Directoire style sofa in a simple Empire line dress with almost bare arms, and short hair “à la Titus”.
+Here, the 23-year-old is reclining on a Directoire style sofa in a simple Empire line dress with almost bare arms, and short hair “à la Titus”.
 Leaving an empty, flat background was extremely avant-garde for 1800.
 Also, David never finished the painting and it’s unknown why.
 One more thing – the sofa became a hit and every fashionable socialite who run a salon should have one like this.